DreamOfTheRedChamber/think-bigger/README.md

     * Look for opportunities to point out progress.
     * Compliment the other person’s insights and achievements.
     * Congratulate each other when you make progress, even if it’s just a small step.
 Your hard work will pay off when scheduled discussions eventually give way to ongoing, friendly communication.
+* Follow-up: What if you cannot persuade your colleagues although you try a lot?
+  * If this thing is on my priority list, I will insist on my idea.
+Put my idea into practice quickly and verify it is right or not.
+If after fast prototyping and I found my idea is proved to be wrong, I will correct my errors.

+##### Tell me about a time you failed?
+How did you deal with the situation<a id="a-time-you-failed"></a>
+* **What the interviewer is really asking**:
+  * Whether you could actually identify times that you could do better
+  * Whether you learn from those past mistakes to become a better employee.
+* **Key point**:
+  * Step 1.
+Pick a time that you failed in a situation where is understandable you could run into trouble.
+  * Step 2.
+Take responsibility for any part you played in that situation.
+  * Step 3.
+Elaborate on all efforts you spend to overcome the problem.
+  * Step 4.
+Prepare for the lesson you have learned and plan to prevent future failure.
+* **My answer**:
+  * In my undergraduate study I once led a five person team and participated in a robotics competition.
+We decided to build something really cool - a self-balancing unicycle robot.
+  * All of us do not have prior experience in robotics.
+The duration of the competition was three months.
+We needed to build everything from scratch including hardware, electronics and software.
+Building a self-unicycle was far more challenging than we could ever expect.
+It was a too complex system for us.
+  * But we learnt a great lesson from that.
+Never set a too fancy goal for myself, start from something simple and gradually optimize it.
+We should not under-estimate challenges  along the way.
+Instead, the right strategy is to take small steps but iterate as fast as possible.
+In this way, we could make sure we are continuing in the right direction and stay motivated to work because we always have achievable and challenging goals.

+##### Have your suggestion being adopted <a id="have-your-suggestion-being-adopted"></a>
+* **Key point: 1.
+Communication skill: How you can logically, reasonably and professionally 2.
+Evidence research and hard working: How do you collect information, ask opinions from experts**

+##### Describe your idea boss <a id="describe-your-idea-boss"></a>
+* Did you ever work with a person who could combine his/her talents with yours and others to create synergy

+##### What will you do if you are 100% that your boss is wrong <a id="what-will-you-do-if-your-boss-is-wrong"></a>
+* **Key point: 1.
+Depends on the scenario.
+In a casual chatting, informal meeting 2.
+If my boss does not like other people challenging him, then I will go with his ideas.
+For the specific part I feel he is wrong, I will let the fact speak for me and before implementation, ask if I made some changes, will it be fine?
+In this way, I will avoid conflicts and simultaneously get the job done.**

+##### How do you finish an impossible task <a id="how-do-you-finish-an-impossible-task"></a>
+* **Key point: pressure handling.
+Prioritize**

+##### Have you ever did more than required <a id="have-you-ever-did-more-than-required"></a>
+* **Key point: Self-motivated.
+Independent problem solver.
+Initiate**

+##### How do you compare yourself to your peers <a id="how-do-you-compare-yourself-to-peers"></a>
+* Be confident about your capabilities, but know you have room to grow.
+You may want to note individual contributions as well as team contributions.

 ##### Belbin's team roles <a id="belbin-team-roles"></a>
 * Action oriented roles